microsoft/sbom-tool/README.md

 ## Download and Installation

 ### Executables for Windows, Linux, macOS
 We distribute executables and SBOM files of the tool in [GitHub Releases](https://github.com/microsoft/sbom-tool/releases) page.
-You can go and download necessary binary manually or use commands below to get latest version of the tool for your platform.
+You can go and download binaries manually or use commands below to get the latest version of the tool for your platform.

 #### Windows (PowerShell)
 ```powershell